 - BIP Investment Partners and LUXEMPART - Acquisition of ARWE Group , a leading European provider of mobility services for car rental and car sharing companies

-- Fagerhult – Acquisition of WE-EF, a globally leading specialist in exterior lighting
+- Fagerhult - Acquisition of WE-EF Group, a globally leading specialist in exterior lightin

-- TCV - Investment in SuperVista, one of Germany’s largest VC financings of 2016
+- TCV - Advised Palo Alto-based TCV on its first investment in Germany, one of Germany’s largest VC financings in 2016

 - Imagine Easy - Sale of Imagine Easy Solutions to Chegg, Inc.